0 Part Course |

 • A company need not include creditors whose rights are not altered by the scheme

-• Exclusion of members (trade and unsecured) creditors from a class ➜Perusahaan case
+• Exclusion of members (trade and unsecured) creditors from a class

 • Record dates & times to assess the classes

-• Review key issues in Revised Practice Statement [26.6.2020]
+• Review the revised 2025 Practice Statement

-Relevant Parties (Who Can Apply)
+Relevant Parties (Who Can Apply?)

 • The relevant parties